JuliaLinearAlgebra/SkewLinearAlgebra.jl/README.md

 In particular, it defines new `SkewHermitian` and `SkewHermTridiagonal` matrix types supporting optimized eigenvalue/eigenvector, Hessenberg factorization, and matrix exponential/trigonometric functions.
-It also provides functions to compute the [Pfaffian](https://en.wikipedia.org/wiki/Pfaffian) of real skew-symmetric matrices, along with a Cholesky-like factorization.
+It also provides functions to compute the [Pfaffian](https://en.wikipedia.org/wiki/Pfaffian) of skew-symmetric matrices, along with a Cholesky-like factorization for real skew-symmetric matrices.

 See the [Documentation](https://julialinearalgebra.github.io/SkewLinearAlgebra.jl/dev/) for details.